 Option 5: Successfully Training a Peer Workforce

 Anchor has facilitated numerous CCAR curriculum Recovery Coach Academy trainings for people with lived experience in recovery so that they may better support others in their recovery.
 Several sessions of this Academy are scheduled each year.

 Group discount is available.
-If you’re interested in Anchor Consulting Services, please contact Operations Manager Roka Francis at (401) 475-1232.
+If you’re interested in Anchor Consulting Services, please contact Director, Deb Dettor at (401) 721-5104.